-At the Annual Meeting, the Class A Shareholders will have an opportunity to nominate qualified candidates for the election of two directors to represent the Class A Shareholders.
+At the Annual Meeting Class A Shareholders will have the opportunity to nominate qualified candidates for the election of the Class A Director to represent the holders of the Class A shares of the Bank's common stock.

-One Class E Director Nominated for Election
+Three Class E Directors Nominated for Election

-With the recommendation of the Bank's Nomination and Compensation Committee, the Board has nominated Mario Covo for election as a Class E Director.
+With the recommendation of the Bank's Compensation Committee, the Board has nominated each of Ricardo Manuel Arango, Herminio A. Blanco and Roland Holst for re-election as a director to represent the holders of the Class E shares of the Bank's common stock.